Kingston Wall: Kingston Wall I

-Kingston Wall released their first album, Kingston Wall (later referenced and re-released as I) in 1992 under the Trinity label.
-After deciding the time was ready for the band to record and release a full-length studio album, they sent their demos to labels that published music sung in English in Finland.
-Initially, no label was interested in signing the band, but after tireless persuasion, the label One Inch Rock signed Kingston Wall in 1990.
-Walli was given full control over the production of the album and he used his power to control every aspect of the recording, which led to confrontations between him and Joutsimäki.
-While recording the album, the band continued playing live.
-Ralf Örn, who was responsible for signing Kingston Wall to One Inch Rock, became interested in managing the band.
-His connections helped the band secure their first and only gig outside Finland in May 1990 in Tallinn, Estonia.
+After deciding the time was right for the band to record and release a full-length studio album, they sent their demos to labels that published music sung in English in Finland.
+Initially, no label was interested, until the label One Inch Rock signed Kingston Wall in 1990.
+Walli was given full control over the production of the album and he used his power on every aspect of the recording, which led to confrontations with Joutsimäki.
+While recording, the band continued playing live.
+Ralf Örn, responsible for signing Kingston Wall to One Inch Rock, became interested in managing the band.
+His connections helped the band secure their first and only show outside Finland in May 1990 in Tallinn, Estonia.